whisthq/whist/main-webserver/README.md

 │   │       │   ├── aws_general.py --> a few general utilities for AWS
 │   │       │   ├── aws_resource_integrity.py --> scripts that ensure certain AWS resources exist
 │   │       │   ├── aws_resource_locks.py --> scripts to ensure atomicity on AWS resource use
-│   │       │   ├── base_ecs_client.py -->  The majority of our AWS code lives here -- interfaces to clusters, containers, ASGs,
-                and assorted other AWS endpoints
+│   │       │   ├── base_ecs_client.py -->  The majority of our AWS code lives here -- interfaces to clusters, containers, ASGs, and assorted other AWS endpoints
-│   │       │   ├── base_userdata_template.sh --> a template for the code executed on new EC2 instances at startup
 │   │       │   ├── ecs_deletion.py --> code used for cluster deletion
 │   │       │   └── utils.py --> general utility scripts for API reqs -- mostly retry code
 │   │       ├── datadog